mark-antal-csizmadia/mark-antal-csizmadia.github.io/index.md

 * Apple's array framework for Apple silicon called MLX becauase I think the unified memory model makes it a great tool for ML.
 * Algorithmic trading with Reinforcement Learning using Stable-Baselines3.
 I worked on an algorithmic trading application with friends, where we trained LSTM and Transformer-based time series neural networks to predict stock prices and used Reinforcement Learning to optimize trading strategies.
 This project was a lot of fun, but we never published it because we never actually found a strategy that consistently beat the market.
 But I learned a lot about evaluating RL models, which is a really different problem from evaluating supervised models.
 * NeRFs for 3D reconstruction.
 * Simple apps made with NextJS and Generative AI APIs.
-For example, I once built but never published an app where users could create puzzle games, for example, NYT's Connections (but for example, more themes and words in Connections that 4x4), with the aid of Generative AI.
+For example, I once built but never published an app where users could create puzzle games, for example, similar to NYT's Connections (but for example, more themes and words in Connections that 4x4), with the aid of Generative AI.
 Using Generative AI in my opinion is a great use case for this as it's hard to come up with new puzzles but fun with a little help.
-Users could share and play these games with friends, see leaderboards, popular games, etc. I never published this app because recent press shows that NYT really doesn't like it when one creates platforms offering puzzle games even slightly resembling theirs, but it was a fun project to work on.
+Users could share and play these games with friends, see leaderboards, popular games, etc.

 I have a bunch of smaller projects (some from uni, some from elsewhere), but these are the ones that deserve a mention.
 The rest are on my [GitHub](https://github.com/mark-antal-csizmadia).